JoshuaMeza/CodePain_POO/Documentation/4-Requirements_definition.md

 - The review period is three days.
 Once is finished everyone can request again.
 - Existing words cannot be suggested.
 - The bot can only unban and clean history if a RudeBot Manager asks for it.
+- A guild can have up to 15 custom words.
+- A guild can have up to 15 ignored words.
+- A guild can have up to 10 users in their whitelist.
+- A user can send a bug report every 24 hours.

 ## Changes